Pretty Poison (film): Casting

-Shooting
+Filming

 The film was shot on location at Great Barrington, Massachusetts, with She Let Him Continue as its working title.

 Filming was difficult, with problems between Weld and Black.
 Actor John Randolph recalled that, "Noel knew how to set up shots, but he knew nothing about acting.
 Tuesday Weld was neurotic as hell.
 She would break down and cry.
 She hated the director, and she permitted that hatred to color everything she did."

 Semple later said " I don't think the director used a good deal of imagination on it.
 I remember the first day of rehearsal.
 Tuesday Weld was reading her lines and she changed one little thing.
 Noel wanted her to do the script exactly as it was written.
 It was very inflexibly done, exactly the way it was written.
 The best way is somewhere in-between."

 In 1971 Weld would call the movie her least favourite:

 The least creative experience I ever had.
 Constant hate, turmoil and dissonance.
 Not a day went by without a fight.
 Noel Black, the director, would come up to me before a scene and say, 'Think about Coca-Cola'.
 I finally said, 'Look, just give the directions to Tony Perkins and he'll interpret for me.